Context Matters! Relaxing Goals with LLMs for Feasible 3D Scene Planning: Methodology

 \subsection{Architecture}

-In order to implement the \emph{shift operators} \(\Gamma_{\text{shift}}\) and \(\Gamma_{\text{goal}}\), producing respectively a new shifted domain and goal, and the \textit{relaxation operator} \( \Delta_{\text{rel}} \), which produces a relaxed goal, the proposed architecture (see Fig. \ref{fig:architecture}) exploits the emergent commonsense reasoning capabilities of LLMs, through the intrinsic representation $\mathcal{M}_{\text{repr}}$, following Alg. \ref{alg:workflow}.
+In order to implement the \emph{shift operators} \(\Gamma_{\text{shift}}\) and \(\Gamma_{\text{goal}}\), producing respectively a new shifted domain and goal, and the \textit{relaxation operator} \( \Delta_{\text{rel}} \), producing a relaxed goal, the architecture (see Fig. \ref{fig:architecture}) exploits commonsense reasoning of LLMs, through the intrinsic representation $\mathcal{M}_{\text{repr}}$.
+The agent's operating environment is initially modeled as a 3DSG \( \ssem \), then filtered by keeping only information about the location of objects in the scene, each tagged with a brief description. \looseness-1